Ultimus haeres: Operation of Ultimus Haeres

-Typically, where an individual dies without leaving a valid will in Scotland, or with a Scottish domicile, (ie: they die intestate) their estate is distributed amongst surviving relatives under the rules of the Succession (Scotland) Act 1964.
+Typically, where an individual dies without leaving a valid will in Scotland, or with a Scottish domicile, (i.e.: they die intestate) their estate is distributed amongst surviving relatives under the rules of the Succession (Scotland) Act 1964.

 However, where the deceased leaves no surviving heirs, their estate (including any land) falls to the Crown as ultimus haeres (the ultimate heir).
 The KLTR, in conjunction with the Procurator Fiscal Service, operates a National Ultimus Haeres Unit (“NUHU”) based in Hamilton to receive and investigate all unclaimed estates from individuals domiciled in Scotland.

 The KLTR as standard practice will sell ultimus haeres land on the open market and place any monies raised on a public register for descendants of the deceased to view.
-There is no limit to inheritance in Scots law, and with the developments in DNA testing, an heir to the estate will typically be found; especially with the rise of professional genealogical search companies, informally termed heir hunters.
+There is no limit to inheritance in Scots law, and with the developments in DNA testing, an heir to the estate will typically be found, especially with the rise of professional probate researches who approach oblivious heritors in return for a fee.